Shreya-gaur/Shreya-gaur.github.io/README.md

 ---
 ```

 **Why require a specific layout?** Jekyll will return *all* pages, including the `atom.xml`, and with an alphabetical sort order.
-To ensure the first link is *Home*, we exclude the `index.html` page from this list by specifying the `page` layout.
+To ensure the first link is *Blogs*, we exclude the `index.html` page from this list by specifying the `page` layout.

 ### Sticky sidebar content